 DON’T GO BUY STUFF

-Our first month of RVing we went and bought lamps, rugs, drying racks, storage containers, etc. and we’ve already sold or donated almost everything we bought.
+In our first month of RVing, we went and bought lamps, rugs, drying racks, storage containers, etc. and we’ve already sold or donated almost everything we bought.
 You don’t need it.
 Less is more especially when living in a small space.
 We still have so much that we aren’t even using in our RV.
 I have donated stuff to multiple campgrounds wherever we go because we have too much in the camper.

 If you find you don’t have something that you really need you can always buy it later if you really decided you need it or borrow it from a neighboring camper.
 Most are more than willing to help a fellow RVer.

 SIMPLE PEACEFUL LIVING

 This lifestyle of minimalism living is simple peaceful living at its best and it’s awesome!
 Being and staying organized in a small space makes life go so much smoother.

 14 BEST WAYS TO SELL YOUR STUFF FOR COLD HARD CASH